denisbosire/jsonapi-installer/README.md

 # jsonapi-installer
 Use to setup the jsonapi demo plugin for inpsyde *(access to the private repo required)*
 ## Download composer.json
-Navigate to your WP root directory, then download composer.json `wget https://github.com/denisbosire/jsonapi-installer/blob/main/composer.json`
+Navigate to your WP root directory, then download composer.json.
+`wget https://github.com/denisbosire/jsonapi-installer/blob/main/composer.json`

 ## Then run:
-`composer install`
+`composer install`.
 This might take a few minutes, it will install a plugin called 'jsonapi' in wp-content/plugin/jsonapi

 # issues